brugr9/UEPluginIntegrationTool/README.md

 With `Event EndPlay` the Receive-Timer is cleard and invalidated, and the SUB-Socket Actor's as well as the PUB-Socket Actor's function `Close` is called.

 ![Screenshot of Demo Map Level-Blueprint](Docs/ScreenshotDemoLevelBlueprint.jpg "Screenshot of Demo Map Level-Blueprint")
-<br>*Fig. 3.7: Screenshot of Map_PubSub_Demo Level-Blueprint*
+<br>*Fig. 3.7.: Screenshot of Map_PubSub_Demo Level-Blueprint*

 <div style='page-break-after: always'></div>

 The demo map also has instances each of BP_CubeCyan, BP_CubeYellow, and BP_CubeGreen.
 In these cube instances, the Publisher and Subscriber Actor-Components were each assigned the  PUB-Socket Actor instance or the  SUB-Socket Actor instance, respectively.

 ![Screenshot of Blueprint BP_CubeCyan instance 'Details' panel](Docs/ScreenshotDemoActor_BP_CubeCyan_DetailsPanel.jpg "Screenshot of Blueprint BP_CubeCyan instance 'Details' panel")
-<br>*Fig. 3.8: Screenshot of BP_CubeCyan instances 'Details' panel, Publisher Actor-Component with assigned reference to a  PUB-Socket Actor instance*
+<br>*Fig. 3.8.: Screenshot of BP_CubeCyan instances 'Details' panel, Publisher Actor-Component with assigned reference to a  PUB-Socket Actor instance*

 ![Screenshot of Blueprint BP_CubeYellow instance 'Details' panel](Docs/ScreenshotDemoActor_BP_CubeYellow_DetailsPanel.jpg "Screenshot of Blueprint BP_CubeYellow instance 'Details' panel")
-<br>*Fig. 3.9: Screenshot of BP_CubeYellow instances 'Details' panel, Publisher Actor-Component with assigned reference to a  PUB-Socket Actor instance*
+<br>*Fig. 3.9.: Screenshot of BP_CubeYellow instances 'Details' panel, Publisher Actor-Component with assigned reference to a  PUB-Socket Actor instance*

 <div style='page-break-after: always'></div>

 ![Screenshot of Blueprint BP_CubeGreen instance 'Details' panel 1](Docs/ScreenshotDemoActor_BP_CubeGreen_DetailsPanel_1.jpg "Screenshot of Blueprint BP_CubeGreen instance 'Details' panel 1")
-<br>*Fig. 3.10: Screenshot of BP_CubeGreen instance 'Details' panel, Subscriber Actor-Component 'Subscriber_C' with assigned reference to a  SUB-Socket Actor instance*
+<br>*Fig. 3.10.: Screenshot of BP_CubeGreen instance 'Details' panel, Subscriber Actor-Component 'Subscriber_C' with assigned reference to a  SUB-Socket Actor instance*

 ![Screenshot of Blueprint BP_CubeGreen instance 'Details' panel 2](Docs/ScreenshotDemoActor_BP_CubeGreen_DetailsPanel_2.jpg "Screenshot of Blueprint BP_CubeGreen instance 'Details' panel 2")
-<br>*Fig. 3.11: Screenshot of BP_CubeGreen instance 'Details' panel, Subscriber Actor-Component 'Subscriber_Y' with assigned reference to a  SUB-Socket Actor instance*
+<br>*Fig. 3.11.: Screenshot of BP_CubeGreen instance 'Details' panel, Subscriber Actor-Component 'Subscriber_Y' with assigned reference to a  SUB-Socket Actor instance*

 <div style='page-break-after: always'></div>

-When the Map_PubSub_Demo level is open, click the Play button in the level editor to start Play-in-Editor PIE.
-The plugin writes to the output log with the custom log category LogNextGenMsg.
-A TCP communication can also be tracked in Wireshark.
+When the Map_PubSub_Demo level is open, click the Play button in the level editor to start Play-in-Editor PIE.<!--The plugin writes to the output log with the custom log category LogNextGenMsg. --> A TCP communication can also be tracked in Wireshark.

 ![Animation Screenshot of Demo Map PIE](Docs/DemoMapPIE.gif "Animation Screenshot of Demo Map PIE")
-<br>*Fig. 3.12: Animation Screenshot of Demo Map PIE*
+<br>*Fig. 3.12.: Animation Screenshot of Demo Map PIE*

 <!--